 “This has been a once in a lifetime project that will have a tremendous impact on this community that spans many generations.
 I am honored to have been a part of this undertaking and proud to represent Terracon who was instrumental to the success of this project.” -Tice Welborn, P.G., senior geologist in Terracon’s Greenville-Spartanburg office.

-Becky Horace is Terracon’s Brownfield grants coordinator located in the Greenville, South Carolina office.
+Becky Horace is Terracon’s Brownfield grants coordinator located in the Greenville, S.C. office.
 She is responsible for coordination of the Brownfield Assessment, Clean Up and Revolving Loan Fund Grant applications.
 Her experience in local municipal government and writing provides a unique perspective and insight to our client’s needs.

-Tice Welborn, P.G., is a senior geologist in Terracon’s Greenville, South Carolina office.
+Tice Welborn, P.G., is a senior geologist in Terracon’s Greenville, S.C. office.
 He has over 10 years of environmental consulting experience and has largely focused on state and federal Brownfields projects.